Tayibe: History

 A village called Tayyibat al-Ism was on the list of lands allocated by sultan Baibars to his amirs in 663 AH (1265–1266 CE), about five centuries after the Arab conquest of Palestine.
 In Mamluk times, the village name appeared on documents referring to the waqf of the mosque in Hebron.

 It has been suggested that the village is identical with Tivata (טיבתה), a settlement mentioned in the Talmud.
+According to the Jerusalemite Talmud (Demai 22c), the inn of this settlement (Pundeqâ de Tibetah) marked the territorial limit of Caesarea.